PRI2MA/DL_NTCP_Dysphagia/README.md

-# Deep Learning NTCP Xerostomia modelling
+# Deep Learning NTCP Dysphagia modelling
+This code is adapted from https://github.com/PRI2MA/DL_NTCP_Xerostomia to make it work for dysphagia predictions.

 ## Running the code